 Andrew Wheeler – who became acting EPA administrator when Scott Pruitt resigned in July 2018 – is leading efforts that risk thousands of additional early deaths and hundreds of thousands of additional asthma attacks every year.

-Now, President Trump has nominated Wheeler to officially lead the EPA.
+Now, Wheeler's nomination to officially lead the EPA is heading for a full Senate vote.
 But Wheeler has already shown he's wrong for the job by threatening multiple safeguards.
 Here's just a sampling:

 1. Attacking mercury and air toxics standards

 Finalized in 2011, these safeguards reduce hazardous pollutants from coal-fired power plants – saving up to 11,000 lives a year.
 Wheeler is proposing to undermine these standards.

 2. Aiming to weaken clean car standards

 Wheeler is proposing a dramatic weakening of these win-win standards, which would lead to billions of tons more climate pollution and cost the average U.S. family hundreds of dollars in higher gas bills.

 3. Trying to replace the Clean Power Plan

 The Clean Power Plan established America’s first limits on carbon pollution from power plants.
 Wheeler is proposing to replace this policy with a program that would increase pollution from the power sector, which would result in more early deaths.

 4. Proposing weaker methane pollution standards

 Methane is a highly potent greenhouse gas that also worsens local smog conditions.
 Wheeler is proposing to weaken national standards, a step that would increase methane pollution from new and modified oil and gas facilities by more than 40 percent [PDF].